Modernist posters reimagine the architecture of James Bond

 James Bond is brought to life in new and wonderful ways through these modernist illustrations from the films

 While architecture may not be the first thing that springs to mind when we think of James Bond, the film’s locations are not only often crucial to the plot but also look pretty cool.
 Now, the most iconic sets from the films have been celebrated by artist Leonie Wharton, who has been commissioned by home service tool HomeAdvisor to bring the beautiful buildings to life.
-The minimalist posters are nicely timed to whet our appetite in advance of No Time To Die’s delayed 2021 release date.
+The minimalist posters are nicely timed as we welcome No Time To Die’s 2021 release.
 Enjoy our favourites from this modernist exploration of Bond’s back catalogue.